beckettsimmons/spittalpond/docs/usage/config_interface.rst

 The exposure section defines details of the exposure instance to be created.

-Key-value pairs in exposure section are:
+Key-value pairs in the exposure section are:

 ============= ========== =============================
 Key           Necessary?
 Description of value.